Folk dances of Assam: Types

 The dance takes several forms in the different northeastern Indian groups (e.g. the Deori Bihu dance, Mising Bihu dance or Rati Bihu celebrated by Morans).
 However, the underlying goal of the dance remains the same: to express the desire to feel both pain and happiness.

+Sattriya dance

+A dance form of Assam performed in Tols or Namghar by both men and women separately.
+Sattriya dance is one of eight dance styles of India recognized as classical dance by the Sangeet-Natak Academy.
+The word Sattriya comes from the word Satra.
+On 15 nov, 2000, The Sangeet-Natak Academy recognized Sattriya dance as one of the classical dances of India.

+Jhumura

+Jhumura is a class of Sattriya dance.
+Jhumura is also a type of play written by Madhavdeva.
+He plays " Chordhara", "Pimpora Gusuwa", "Bhoomi Leta" and "Bhojan Bihar" are called Jhumura.
+The dance in Madhava's Jhumura is called Jhumura Dance.
+The dance is performed in The Satras of Kamalabari, Jarabari, Belguri etc. in Assam.
+There are many types of Jhumura dances like "Ramadani", "Geetar Nach", "Mela Nach".

 Bagurumba Dance

 Bagurumba is a folk dance in Assam which is performed by the Bodos.
 It is the usually practiced during Bwisagu, a Bodo festival in the Vishuva Sankranti (mid-April).
 Bwisagu begins with cow worship; then, young people reverentially bow down to their parents and elders.

 After that, Bathow is worshiped by offering the deity chicken and zou (rice beer).
 Bodo women wearing colourful dokhna and aronai perform the Bagurumba dance (also known as the Bardwisikhla dance).
 It is accompanied by instruments such as the serja (a bowed instrument), sifung (flute), tharkha (split bamboo), kham or madal (long drum, made of wood and goatskin).
 The festival ends with a community prayer at Garjasali.
 This dance is performed in the Bodo-inhabited areas of Udalguri, Kokrajhar, Baksa, Chirang, Bongaigaon, Nalbari, Darrang and Sonitpur Districts.